makelab-kaist/makelab.github.io/_pages/publications.md

 ---
 title: Awards & Publications
-description: Publications at MAKinteract lab
+description: Publications at the Make Lab
 ---

 <head>